REALbasic Developer Logo

 Don't worry about it.
 Write it as long or as short as necessary to explain your subject.
 Articles geared toward beginners may have to be longer, in order to guide them more appropriately, while articles geared toward advanced users can be more compact, but may contain more material.
 If your article is too long, we may choose to edit it down or publish it as a series of articles.

 Also, keep in mind that the length of an article includes source code published as part of your article.
 For large projects, we can't print the entire source, but we definitely want excerpts.
-Depending on your audience, you may omit "obvious" portions of the code and allow the reader to download the complete project from the RBD website.
+Depending on your audience, you may omit "obvious" portions of the code and allow the reader to download the complete project from the xDev website.
 For some features, half the article can be source code, so keep that in mind if you're intimidated at having to write a 3,000 word article!
 (Just be sure you explain any source code you use in the text.)

 Sending Us Your Article

-When your document is complete, the article written and proofed, saved as a text-only XML file, the illustrations and graphics finished, and the source project ready, compress the whole mess and email it to us (a standard ZIP compressed archive is fine).
+When your document is complete, the article written and proofed, saved as a text-only file, the illustrations and graphics finished, and the source project ready, compress the whole mess and email it to us (a standard ZIP compressed archive is fine).

 Be sure to include all necessary resources for your project, and include plenty of folders to organize everything appropriately.
 For example, include an "article illustrations" folder for all screen captures and graphics, an "ABC project folder" for your source code, etc. If we get everything all lumped together in one folder, we may have to return it to you as we may not be able to make sense of all the parts!